 - Member for

-- 7 years 2 months
+- 7 years 4 months

-Crow Wing County's Most Wanted list for May.
-As of Friday, there were an estimated 994 total active warrants in the county.
+Crow Wing County's Most Wanted list is full of new faces in March.
+As of Friday, there were an estimated 943 total active warrants in the county, down from 982 last month.
+On the Most Wanted list are Kelli Lynn Headlee, Matthew Robert Braun, Joy Annette Hitchcock, Gregory Allen Huggett, Jamie Marie Kreiner, Erin Molly Adams, Candace Lynn Sam, Stacy Lynn Tuomi, Edward Ronald Wakefield Jr and Noah John Steffenhagen.
 The sheriff's office is searching for the individuals and asks the public if they recognize any of the faces to call the sheriff's office directly at 829-4749.

 A grand jury has indicted two Brainerd men, Tyler Allan Cronquist and Nathan David Becker in connection with in the Jan.
 4 shootings of two people at an apartment on the 800 block of Juniper Street in Brainerd.

 An 18-year-old Pine River man who allegedly pointed a gun at a male subject and then stole 16-17 grams of marijuana from him in Breezy Point turned himself into Crow Wing County authorities, Breezy Point police chief Kevin Merschman said.
 A warrant had been issued for Devin James Knowles, who faces a felony first-degree aggravated robbery charge in Crow Wing District Court.
 The complaint was filed Friday, Jan.